- "DPS" means the United States Defensive Protective Service;

 - support services such as fingerprinting and photographing prisoners;

-- DPS officer who made the apprehension will be listed as the arresting officer and will be responsible for preparation of all required reports.
+- DPS officer who made the apprehension will be listed as the arresting officer and will be responsible for preparation of all required reports; and

 - MPD shall provide to DPS:

 - The MPD will provide services to DPS for crime scene searches, evidence collection and identification, ballistics testing and examination, chemical testing and narcotics testing.
-The MPD will retain evidence for presentation in court.
+The MPD will retain evidence for presentation in court; and

 - As necessary, members of the MPD will provide expert or supportive court testimony in Agency court cases.